 Both the INFJ and the ESTP are passionate types, and their combination can yield a relationship that’s passionate and deeply fulfilling.
 Since both INFJs and ESTPs can be slow to trust and cautious in love, their relationship may be slow to start.

-INFJs are intuitive and organized individuals who seek partners that they can have deep and meaningful connections with, while ESTPs are present-focused people who live in the moment and seek partners that they can have fun with.
+INFJs are intuitive and organized individuals who seek partners that they can have deep and meaningful connections with, while ESTPs are present-focused people who live in the moment and seek partners with whom they can have fun with.
 Together, what makes their relationship strongest is its potential to balance them both and make them more well-rounded.

 Summary Chart: INFJ and ESTP Compatibility vs. Possible Conflicts